A Practical Guide to Civic Action

 3. Figure Out Who Represents You and What They Do

-- Look up your city council member, mayor, state legislators, county commissioners, school board reps, and more.
+- Look up your city council member, mayor, county commissioners, school board reps, and more on your city and county websites.

 - Learn what issues each office handles — so you can go to the right people about the right things.